eemilvalkonen/CertifyXcel/Readme.md

 - `images/logo.png`

 ## 4. Setting the Input File
-Ensure that the Excel file `Participants.xlsx` is located in the default directory of the script (`../Participants.xlsx`).
+Ensure that the Excel file `Osallistujat.xlsx` is located in the default directory of the script (`../Osallistujat.xlsx`).

 ## 5. Running the Script
 Once all dependencies, fonts, and images are in place, you can run the script with the following command: